 Permanent residents have the right to :

-- get most social benefits that Canadian citizens receive, including health care coverage
+- get most social benefits that Canadian citizens receive, including healthcare coverage

-- live, work or study anywhere in Canada
+- live, work, or study anywhere in Canada

 - protection under Canadian law and the Canadian Charter of Rights and Freedoms